-As you probably know, when you pair a Bluetooth device with your best Apple Watch, all the audio stemming from your Apple Watch will go through said device.
+As you probably know, when you pair a Bluetooth device with your Apple Watch all the audio stemming from your Apple Watch will go through said device.
 Whether that's a pair of headphones or a speaker, you can enjoy your audio through the device you want.
 However, before the latest version of watchOS 7, your Apple Watch couldn't tell what type of device you've paired to it.
-That's changed with watchOS 7.4.

-You can now classify your Bluetooth devices on Apple Watch to let it know what type of device it is — be it headphones, speakers, or even a hearing aid.
-So now, when you go to pair your favorite pair of headphones with your Apple Watch Series 6, it will know what they are.
+In watchOS 8 You can now classify your Bluetooth devices on Apple Watch to let it know what type of device it is — be it headphones, speakers, or even a hearing aid.
+So now, when you go to pair your favorite pair of headphones with your Apple Watch Series 7, it will know what they are.
 Here's how to classify your Bluetooth devices on Apple Watch.

 Why you should classify your Bluetooth devices on Apple Watch